johnmccabe/podtail/README.md

 Podtail is a Go port of Johan Haleby's [kubetail](https://github.com/johanhaleby/kubetail) utilty which now also allows Windows users to aggregate (tail/follow) logs from multiple pods into one stream.

-This is the same as running "kubectl logs -f <pod>" but for multiple pods.
+This is the same as running `kubectl logs -f <pod>` but for multiple pods.

 ## Compatibility with kubetail